Dark Reign (comics): Dark Reign: Young Avengers

 A five-issue mini-series by writer Paul Cornell and artist Mark Brooks, offered to Cornell based on the strength of his previous Young Avengers Presents story, which focused on Vision and Stature.

 Following the events in Secret Invasion, the Young Avengers team heals the splits caused by the "Civil War", but find themselves fighting an even younger team.
 According to Cornell: "This is a story about what happens when the next generation come along, and suddenly you aren't the new young thing...
 There's this group of new super heroes who call themselves the Young Masters.
 They're young rebels on the run from the establishment, feared and hated by a world they've sworn to protect."
-This team is made up of Melter II, Enchantress II, Executioner II, Big Zero, Coat of Arms, and Egghead II.
+This team is made up of Melter, Enchantress, Executioner, Big Zero, Coat of Arms, and Egghead.
 Cornell further said: "This is about what happens when a bunch of kids follow Osborn's lead, decide the world is hard and needs hard heroes."